JeNeSuisPasDave/asd-sync-src-to-container/README.md

 In both examples the `run.sh` script propogates the local files to the Docker VM and starts the container that will do work on the synchronized files.
 The `refresh.sh` script propogates any local file changes to the data volumes already attached to the running container.

 The scripts assume that the Docker environment variables are configured properly.

+### Supporting containers

+The examples and example synchronization scripts use some containers.
+The Dockerfiles used to create those containers are found in the `docker-images` folder.